WorgingAnnaSOW/prediction_animation_only/README.md

 # prediction_animation_only

-This animation shows the pourcentage of bikes by different counters in Montpellier.
+This animation shows the pourcentage of bikes (counted)  by different counters in Montpellier.